andredsferreira/andre-kb/docs/cloud-native/cloud-native-introduction.md

 ## Containers

-Bellow is an image that represents the difference between traditional VMs and containers.
+Below is an image that represents the difference between traditional VMs and containers.

 ![Containers and VMs](images/01.png)